43H1-BOI/Financial-Accounting/README.md

 Variable Cost Rs.
 60000
 — Find the P/V Ratio, Break even point sales and margin of safety at this level.
 Calculate the effect of
-(i) 20% increase in Selling price.
+1. 20% increase in Selling price.
-(ii) 10% decrease in Selling price.
+2. 10% decrease in Selling price.
-(iii) 10% decrease in Fixed costs.
+3. 10% decrease in Fixed costs.
-(iv) 10% decrease in Variable costs
+4. 10% decrease in Variable costs
-(v) 10% increase in Sales volume.
+5. 10% increase in Sales volume.

 ### Definitions and Formulae: